 - When is it easy for you to tell what emotion another person is showing?
 When is it harder to tell?

 - How do you respond when you see someone laugh?
 How do you respond when you see someone cry?

 - When you are sad, do you want other people to know how you feel?
 What do you want them to do?
 How do you let them know?
 Do you like to talk about it when you are sad?

 - When you are happy, do you want to share that as well?
 How?
 How do you let people know you are happy and want to share your feeling with them?

 - When is it important to let others know how you are feeling?
-Are there times when it is better for you to hide yow you feel?
+Do you sometimes hide how you feel?

 - What can you do to let others know how you feel (if they can’t tell by your body language)?
 We learned from the story today that Rachel and Jacob learned from each other by showing their emotions to each other.

 Emotions encompass a wide range of feelings, and the way that people express these different emotions varies greatly from person to person.
 Some people are quite dramatic, and it is always easy to tell what they are feeling, while others are quiet and reserved, leaving people to guess how they are feeling.
 For the dramatic, this activity will be easy, but for the reserved ones, it may take some stretching and the challenge to go beyond one's own comfort zone in order to grow and learn.